-If your USB drive is physically damaged and cannot be detected or recognized, follow the directions of reinstalling USB driver or fix a broken USB drive on your own.
+If your USB drive is physically damaged and cannot be detected or recognized, it’s worth reinstalling the USB drivers to see if this fixes the issue.
+Or, you can try and fix the broken USB drive by yourself.

-Most unrecognized USB issue results from a corrupted driver.
+Many strange USB issues usually results from a corrupted driver.
 You need to reinstall a new driver by following the steps.

-Step 1: Press Win + X keys and click Device Manager.
+Step 1: Press the Windows + X keys and select Device Manager from the menu.

-Step 2: Expand Disk Drives, right-click on the name of your removable disk, and click Uninstall.
+Step 2: Expand Disk drives, right-click the name of your removable disk, and select Uninstall.

-Step 3: Click OK.
-Disconnect the SD card from your computer.
+Step 3: Select OK and disconnect the USB drive from your computer.